Chromatic splitting for the $K(2)$-local sphere at $p=2$: A review of calculations in -local homotopy theory at

 Further, if $2$ annihilates $E_*(X)$, this gives a universal differential

-If there is no $\eta$-torsion on the $E_3$--term, this implies that $d_3(v_1^2 z) = \eta^3 z + v_1^2 d_3(z)$. \end{rem}
+If there is no $\eta$-torsion on the $E_3$-term, this implies that $d_3(v_1^2 z) = \eta^3 z + v_1^2 d_3(z)$. \end{rem}

 \begin{warn} The spectrum $V(0)$ is not a ring spectrum.
-However, since $BP_\ast V(0) \cong BP_\ast/(2)$ is a graded commutative comodule algebra, the $E_2$-term of an Adams-Novikov Spectral Sequence for $V(0)$ is often a bigraded commutative ring.
-Typically the spectral sequence looses the ring structure at $E_3$, where we have $d_3(v_1) = 0$ and $d_3(v_1^2) =\eta^3$.
-See \fullref{rem:unid3}.
+However, since $BP_\ast V(0) \cong BP_\ast/(2)$ is a graded commutative comodule algebra, the $E_2$-term of the Adams-Novikov Spectral Sequence for $V(0)$ is often a bigraded commutative ring.
+For this reason, we often write $E_2$-terms of Adams-Novikov spectral sequences for $V(0)$ as graded commutative rings.
+It is to be implicitly understood that the $E_2$-term is the corresponding underlying graded abelian group and that the spectral sequence is not multiplicative.
+Typically the pages of the spectral sequence loose their ring structure at $E_3$, where we have $d_3(v_1) = 0$ and $d_3(v_1^2) =\eta^3$.
+See \Cref{rem:unid3}.

-Nonetheless, it is often convenient to write down the $E_2$-term as a ring and we will do so.
 These issues are classical, and we hope this doesn't cause confusion. \end{warn}

-\fullref{rem:unid3} implies the following well-known result.
-See \fullref{fig:LK1V0}.
+\Cref{rem:unid3} implies the following well-known result.
+See \Cref{fig:LK1V0}.
 We use that $V(0$) has a $v_1^4$-self map.
-The fact that $\zeta_1$ is a permanent cycle was covered in \fullref{prop:zeta-permanent} and the additive extension is from \eqref{eq:the-more-basic-rel}.
+The fact that $\zeta_1$ is a permanent cycle was covered in \Cref{prop:zeta-permanent} and the additive extension is from \eqref{eq:the-more-basic-rel}.
 In this result, $E(-)$ denotes the exterior algebra over $\FF_2$.

 \begin{prop} We have an isomorphism

 with $v_1^4\zeta_1 = \sigma$.
 All non-zero differentials in the spectral sequence